andreivisan/andreivisan.github.io/_posts/2015-11-12-android-volley-synchronous-request.md

 ### The code

-One solution I came up with was to create a callback that I will pass to the method that has the call to JsonObjectRequest so that when we call this method we can use this callback to get the request value and process it further.
+One solution I came up with was to create a callback that I will pass to the method that has the call to JsonObjectRequest so that when we call this method we can use the callback to get the request value and process it further.

 Let's start by creating a new Android project and add the following lines to the AndroidManifest.xml file: